Wild Duluth Races Info

 Parking is very limited at N. 24th St. W, Highland/Getchell Rd, and Munger Trail.
 Crews should consider avoiding these aid stations.
 Spirit Mountain aid station is WATER ONLY.
 However, since it is an aid station, crews may meet their runner if they choose at the base of Spirit Mountain near the water stop.
 Runners can receive aid from their crews at Spirit Mountain.
 GRAND PORTAGE AID STATION is CLOSED to crew access.
 Runners whose crews go to the Grand Portage Aid Station are subject to disqualification from the race.

 DRIVING DIRECTIONS TO AID STATIONS - COURSE GUIDE FOR CREWS

 COURSE MARKING: The course will be marked well at all intersections.
 There are several intersections and road crossings on this course.
-The trail will be marked with pink flagging and we will have flagging with reflective tape for the night sections.
-Trail markers will be CLIPS pinned to trees, bushes, posts, etc. Flagging will be PINK and REFLECTIVE tape.
-We may have some PINK pin flags out there in spots as well.
+The trail will be marked with pink flagging and pink pin flags and we will have flagging with reflective tape for the night sections.
+Trail markers will be PIN FLAGS and CLIPS pinned to trees, bushes, posts, etc. Flagging will be PINK and REFLECTIVE tape.

 Starting at Oldenburg Point, all but the short spur trail from the picnic area to the Superior Hiking Trail will be on the SHT.
 From Oldenburg Point STAY ON the SHT.
 Unlike the popular Voyageur 50 route, Wild Duluth stays on the SHT/Greeley Trail where it goes into the woods and parallels the paved Willard Munger Trail.
 DO NOT RUN ENTIRELY ON THE PAVED MUNGER TRAIL HERE.
 Follow the markers and blazes of the SHT.